The Junk Man's Adventures

 Transmission oil: SAE 10W30 or ATF

 Piston port engine.
-Also features electric starter, a unique feature for the time.
+Also features an electric starter, a unique feature for the time.
 Sold along side the F2 and can be easily confused in identification especially if engine is removed.

 F1TR 1966